-Sylvain, a first-time buyer in his thirties, searched alone for six months without managing to view a single interesting apartment.
-After engaging Home Select, he bought a move-in-ready 35 sqm 2-bedroom in the 15th arrondissement for 370,000 euros including fees, with an offer at asking price submitted on the spot, competing with three other buyers.
+Sylvain, a first-time buyer in his thirties, searched alone for six months without viewing a single flat worth the trip.
+After engaging Home Select, he bought a move-in-ready 35 sqm two-room flat in the 15th arrondissement for 370,000 euros including fees, with an offer at asking price submitted on the spot, against three other buyers.

 Mission summary

-• Property type: 2-bedroom, 35 sqm, open-plan kitchen, unobstructed view, building with lift
+- Property type: two-room flat, 35 sqm, open-plan kitchen, unobstructed view, building with a lift

 The project

-Sylvain is a tenant in a 2-bedroom in the 15th and works in the 7th, near Ecole Militaire.
-His motivation is straightforward: stop paying rent and build wealth.
-After six months of solo searching, the reality is stark: he has not viewed a single apartment matching his criteria.
+Sylvain rents a two-room flat in the 15th and works in the 7th, near the École Militaire.
+His motivation is simple: stop paying rent and build wealth.
+After six months of solo searching, the picture is stark: he has not viewed a single flat that fits his criteria.
 Every time, he arrived too late.
-Quality small properties in Paris are gone before a busy professional can react.
+Good small properties in Paris are gone before a busy professional can react.

-His criteria: a 2-bedroom with a separate bedroom, not ground floor or 1st floor, quiet, no works needed.
+He wants a two-room flat with a separate bedroom, not ground or 1st floor, quiet, with no works needed.
 Maximum budget: 400,000 euros including fees.
 Area: northern 15th or the 11th around Bastille, close to metro line 8.

 The search strategy

-The Home Select property hunter, specialising in the 11th, naturally extends her searches to the 15th which she also knows well.
-She runs the searches on the Home Select application and simultaneously activates her network of agents in both arrondissements.
-The advantage of a well-established property hunter: agents know her, trust her, and alert her in advance about upcoming properties.
+The Home Select property hunter, who specialises in the 11th, naturally extends her search to the 15th, which she also knows well.
+She runs the searches on the Home Select application and at the same time works her network of agents in both arrondissements.
+The advantage of a well-established property hunter is that agents know her, trust her and tip her off about properties before they come up.

 The first viewing is a complete miss.
-The second, in the 12th near Nation, offers real potential: large, bright, dual aspect.
-But on the 1st floor, with voted facade works.
+The second, in the 12th near Nation, has real potential: large, bright, dual aspect, but on the 1st floor, with façade works voted.
 Sylvain writes an offer at asking price the same day, then withdraws three days later.
-The 1st floor poses a security concern for him.
-The property hunter takes note: the floor is not a preference but a red line.
+The 1st floor is a security concern for him.
+The property hunter notes it: the floor is not a preference but a red line.

-Next viewing: a 2-bedroom in the 11th, 3rd floor with lift, dual aspect, fully renovated by an architect.
+The next viewing is a two-room flat in the 11th, 3rd floor with a lift, dual aspect, fully renovated by an architect.
 Sylvain is smitten.
 He offers 420,000 euros, 9,000 euros below the listed price of 429,000 euros.
-Four other offers at asking price are already on the table, including one 10,000 euros above.
-The property hunter knows the seller selects on file quality rather than price, but at 9,000 euros below, the risk is too great.
-The opportunity is missed.
+Four other offers at asking price are already on the table, one of them 10,000 euros above.
+The property hunter knows the seller picks on file quality rather than price, but at 9,000 euros below the risk is too great.
+The opportunity slips away.

 The property found

-The property hunter’s alerts flag a property that Sylvain would not look at spontaneously: the area, near Porte de Versailles, does not excite him.
-But the property hunter has the intuition that the property will speak to him once there.
-She decides to show it anyway.
+The property hunter’s alerts flag a property Sylvain would not look at of his own accord: the area, near Porte de Versailles, does not appeal to him.
+But she senses it will speak to him once he is there, and shows it anyway.

-The apartment is in a well-maintained building with a lift.
-A 35 sqm 2-bedroom: entrance, bathroom (WC included), bedroom, open-plan kitchen leading to a bright living room.
+The flat is in a well-kept building with a lift.
+A 35 sqm two-room flat: entrance, bathroom with WC, bedroom, open-plan kitchen leading to a bright living room.
 Unobstructed view, no overlooking.
 Move-in ready.
 Price: 370,000 euros including fees, 30,000 euros below the maximum budget.

 The negotiation

-The property hunter immediately sees that Sylvain is moved.
-A few seconds of reflection, and he writes an offer at asking price directly on the spot.
-The estate agent reports he has already received three offers.
+The property hunter sees at once that Sylvain is moved.
+A few seconds’ thought, and he writes an offer at asking price on the spot.
+The estate agent reports he has already had three offers.
 The next day, Sylvain returns with his sister, an essential step in his decision-making.
 She leaves delighted.
-The property hunter knows the client will follow through.
+The property hunter knows the client will go through with it.

-She then applies constructive pressure to the agent to advocate for Sylvain’s file.
-A few days later, the deal is closed.
-No works required.
+She then applies steady pressure on the agent to champion Sylvain’s file.
+A few days later the deal is done.
+No works needed.

 What this mission illustrates

-Failed solo searching as a revealing sign of the need for a property hunter.
-Six months without a single interesting viewing: this is the typical journey of the working first-time buyer in Paris.
-Not through incompetence, but through structural constraint: an employee cannot view within two hours of a listing going live.
+A failed solo search reveals the need for a property hunter.
+Six months without a single worthwhile viewing is the typical experience of the working first-time buyer in Paris.
+Not through incompetence, but through a structural constraint: an employee cannot view within two hours of a listing going live.
 The property hunter solves this problem mechanically.
-We analyse these situations in our article on the most common mistakes without a property hunter.
+We examine these situations in our article on the most common mistakes without a property hunter.

-The property hunter’s intuition versus stated preferences.
+The property hunter’s intuition against stated preferences.
 Sylvain did not want the Porte de Versailles area.
-The property hunter took him there anyway, because she knew the property matched what he was really looking for, beyond the neighbourhood name.
-This ability to read between the lines of the brief, to distinguish true criteria from superficial preferences, is a skill acquired after hundreds of mandates.
+The property hunter took him there anyway, because she knew the property matched what he was really after, beyond the name of the neighbourhood.
+This ability to read between the lines of the brief, to tell true criteria from surface preferences, is a skill built over hundreds of mandates.
 It is what makes an experienced property hunter valuable.

-Withdrawal as learning, not as failure.
+Withdrawal as learning, not failure.
 Sylvain withdrew once and missed a property another time.
-Each episode refined his understanding of his own priorities: the 1st floor is a dealbreaker, an offer below asking price is risky in a competitive market.
-These lessons, guided by the property hunter, allowed Sylvain to commit with certainty when the right property appeared.
+Each episode sharpened his sense of his own priorities: the 1st floor is a dealbreaker, an offer below asking price is risky in a competitive market.
+These lessons, guided by the property hunter, let Sylvain commit with confidence when the right property appeared.
 That is the role of the property hunter: to turn setbacks into calibration, as we explain in our guide to the search mandate.

 Been searching for months with no results?
 Contact us: our property hunters turn months of frustration into weeks of results.